 - What resources (like food or bedding) will the hospital provide?

-- Where to check in?
+- Where do you check in?

 Here’s a look at what I packed to make it through those three days as comfortably as possible: